blankenshipz/blankenshipz.github.io/_posts/2017-08-12-contained-crustaceans.md

 CMD ["cargo", "build"]
 ```

-This `image` that we've created is great, it installs rust and its default command is to build our application, lets put it through its paces by setting up a new application for development:
+This `Dockerfile` is elegant in its simplicity; it uses the `rust` image as its base, it copies over our code and its default command is to build our application.
+Lets put it through its paces by setting up a new application for development:

 1. Drop the `Dockerfile` into an empty directory
 2. Build the image and tag it with a name we can use to reference it later: